This article was updated on July 20, 2018

 Their hyper-connectivity will redefine the workplace, allowing them to feel comfortable working anywhere, anytime while blurring the line between personal and professional time.
 The "traditional" idea of working 9-to-5 in a designated office is a foreign concept to them and does not exactly correlate with their world views.
 Constant connectivity untethers them from the office, even if it makes it more challenging to completely "unplug" from work.

-Mobile technology not only gives Gen C the capability to work anywhere, anytime.
-It also gives them a heightened sense of control and choice.
-They expect to interact with the world, whether by consuming entertainment, building community, receiving services (and making purchases) or engaging in work, in a way that accommodates their hyper-digital expectations.
+Mobile technology not only gives Gen C the capability to work anywhere, anytime, but it also gives them a heightened sense of control and choice.
+They expect to interact with the world, whether by consuming entertainment, building community, receiving services (and making purchases) or engaging in work in a way that accommodates their hyper-digital expectations.
 If you want to engage Gen C, you'd better provide digital/mobile options that are convenient and empowering.
-Offering them flexibility and choice, such as a live training class that's also livestreamed (and then archived for convenient watching later) is the best way forward.
+Offering them flexibility and choice, such as a training class that's livestreamed (and then archived for convenient viewing later) is the best way forward.

 HR in a Gen C World